CFEL-CMI/richmol/README.md

 ### Storing and reading matrix elements from HDF5 files

-The calculation of field-free energies and matrix elements of interaction tensors can be computationally expensive, especially if one considers the vibrational motions as well.
+The calculation of field-free energies and matrix elements of interaction tensors can be computationally expensive, especially if one considers the vibrational motions.
 Once computed, the rotational solutions and matrix elements can be stored in an HDF5 format file.
 The HDF5 files containing rotational, ro-vibrational, and even hyperfine solutions and matrix elements for different molecules can be produced by other programs, such as, for example, [TROVE](https://github.com/Trovemaster/TROVE).
 A collection of such files for different molecules is available through "Richmol database" section of the main documentation.

-Here is how you store matrix elements
+Here is how matrix elements can be stored

 ```py
 dip.store("water.h5", replace=True, comment="dipole moment in au computed using CCSD(T)/AVTZ")